flutter/website/src/docs/development/ui/animations/tutorial.md

 An `Animation` object sequentially generates interpolated numbers between two values over a certain duration.
-The output of an `Animation` object may be linear, a curve, a step function, or any other mapping you can devise.
+The output of an `Animation` object might be linear, a curve, a step function, or any other mapping you can devise.
 Depending on how the `Animation` object is controlled, it could run in reverse, or even switch directions in the middle.